edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

   5. Next select the custom dimension for the IP Transport Method (IPv4 vs. IPv6), that you created as the "Dimension Drilldown" (See Figure 3).
   6. Click on the **Save** button.

-{% include figure image_path="/content/uploads/2016/02/RUM_02.png" alt="Figure 3: Create a Custom Report in Google Analytics" %}
+{% include figure image_path="/content/uploads/2016/02/RUM_02.png" caption="Figure 3: Create a Custom Report in Google Analytics" %}

 The resulting Custom Report will show you how many session - in total numbers, but also in percent - were served by which transport method.

-{% include figure image_path="/content/uploads/2016/02/RUM_03.png" alt="Figure 4: Traffic served over IPv4 vs. IPv6" %}
+{% include figure image_path="/content/uploads/2016/02/RUM_03.png" caption="Figure 4: Traffic served over IPv4 vs. IPv6" %}

 You can generate similar graphs for the other custom dimensions.
 E.g. in order to find out how much of your web-sites traffic was served over HTTP/2 (See Figure 5).

-{% include figure image_path="/content/uploads/2016/02/RUM_04.png" alt="Figure 5: Traffic served over HTTP/2 vs. SPDY vs. HTTP 1.x" %}
+{% include figure image_path="/content/uploads/2016/02/RUM_04.png" caption="Figure 5: Traffic served over HTTP/2 vs. SPDY vs. HTTP 1.x" %}

 By combining data from the custom dimension with data collected by Google Analytcis natively you can answer many interesting questions for your website, such as: Is IPv6 traffic really mostly driven by mobile traffic?
 Where are all these users with HTTP/2 capable browsers located?